-Fallon may be a great actor, but he comes off as relaxed and enjoying his guests.
-He laughs with his guests, involves them in the fun and let’s everyone in on the joke.
+Fallon may just be a great actor, but he comes off as someone who is enjoying the conversations he has with his guests.
+He laughs with them, involves them in the fun and lets everyone in on the joke.

-For him, this has to be one of the most demanding and exciting times of his career.
-Yet, in key times, we can be tense, afraid and worried about what will happen if it doesn’t go well.
+For him, taking over The Tonight Show had to be one of the most demanding and exciting times of his career, and it feels like Fallon is doing it his way.
+Yet during key times in our lives, many of us can be tense, afraid and worried about what will happen if something doesn’t go well.
 When I look back, there were important times in my career when I could have enjoyed the moment more and worried less about doing everything right.
-It feels like Fallon has decided he’s going to do it his way and enjoy realizing a goal I’m sure he has always wanted.

-I know your life isn’t a late night talk show.
-Yet, I see an interesting example when I watch the new Tonight Show.
-If you are taking on a new team, job or business with a legacy and traditions, find success your way by being who you are, letting others be part of it and enjoying the moment—even if a duet with Justin Timberlake may be just barely out of reach.
+I know your life isn’t a late-night talk show.
+Yet, I see an interesting example when I watch The Tonight Show.
+If you are taking on a new team, job or business with an existing legacy and traditions, find success your way by being who you are, letting others be part of it and enjoying the moment—even if a duet with Timberlake may be just barely out of reach.